-You need to understand the needs, opportunities, strengths and conditions of your current, plus external competitive environment to determine what you will need in the future.
+You need to understand the needs, opportunities, strengths, and conditions of your current, plus external competitive environment to determine what you will need in the future.

 What is it?

-Strategic planning and implementation with Mike Cardus goes beyond the generic SWOT (strengths, weaknesses, opportunities, threats) that is completed by a select group of people within your organization.
+Strategic planning and implementation with Mike Cardus goes beyond the generic SWOT (strengths, weaknesses, opportunities, threats) that a select group of people completes within your organization.
 Mike’s research shows that SWOT with your internal staff, with their current knowledge, is no better than brainstorming.
 You end up with lots of speculation, hollow choices, the loudest voice wins, and a list of ‘action items’ that would have happened without the Strategic Plan.

 Why does it matter?